Tomahawkd/JFlowInspector/README.md

 ## Prerequisite
 1. Java 8
-2. jnetpcap native library and use `-Djava.library.path` to link native library with jar.
+2. jnetpcap native library and use `-Djava.library.path` to link native library with jar (you can find it in `./lib/jnetpcap` or download it from [original project](https://sourceforge.net/projects/jnetpcap/)).

 Note:
 Highly recommended allocating JFlowInspector with larger memory using `-Xmx` if you are about to